migsaenz/migDevSite/content/index.md

 ![[iFixitMe.jpg]]

 Welcome to my site!
-I am a student and researcher focused on robotics, embedded and distributed systems, and low level programming.
+I am a student and researcher focused on robotics, data science, embedded and distributed systems, and low level programming.
 I've been a part of robotics for nearly a decade throughout my youth and through to the present day.

 I am currently an undergrad pursuing a Bachelors Degree in Computer Science at Cal Poly San Luis Obispo.
 I have also been lucky enough to pursue [[Research Hub|research]] at Cal Poly, both over Summer 2024 and continuing this Winter Quarter 2025.
 I am deeply involved with a number of organizations on campus, chief among them being our robotics(link to website) team, which I have [[Robotics Hub|contributed]] to steadily and significantly throughout the past several years.